CIRCA Coastal Flooding & Waves Projects & Products

 Impacts of Extreme Weather and Climate Change on Coastal Flooding

-The 2014 National Climate Assessment finds that the intensity, frequency, and duration of North Atlantic hurricanes and the frequency of hurricanes have all increased since the 1980s.
-It is projected that hurricane intensity and rainfall will increase as the climate continues to warm.
 Coastal flooding occurs during hurricanes and less intense storm events, i.e. tropical storms or nor’easters, due to waves, storm surge, and rainfall.
-As the sea levels rise, the frequency of coastal flooding during all storms will increase as well as the total flooded area.
+As the sea levels rise, the frequency of coastal flooding during all storms will increase as well as the total flooded area at high tide.
 Flooding that occurs during small storms or at high tide is often referred to as “nuisance flooding.”
 As sea levels rise, the frequency of nuisance flooding will also increase.

 CIRCA and Coastal Flooding